 - Don’t forget yourself!
 Grown-ups need proper layers too—it’s easy to get so caught up in getting our littles snug that we forget ourselves.
 We need self-care, too!
 The comfier you are, the happier your outings will be.

 Need recommendations for which winter gear will work for your child and family?
 Check out our Winter Gear Guide.
 Or, join & ask in our #OutdoorsAll4 Facebook Group — a perfect place to connect with thousands of caregivers, educators, and Tinkergarten Leaders all working to build purposeful outdoor play into their routine!

 Once you're geared up, we wish you the best of adventures outdoors this winter!
-And, we’ve got all of the play ideas you need to keep kids active, joyful and learning outside.
-Make sure you’re signed up for our mailing list to receive weekly play breaks—5 minute ideas that will lead to hours of purposeful play outdoors this winter.
-Or, check out our Tinkergarten classes with a curriculum, designed to fill your weeks with outdoor play and build kids’ Problem Solving skills this season.
+Make sure you’re signed up to receive our monthly calendars—free monthly guides full of timely ways to add more joyful outdoor play to your every day.
+Or, participate in Winter Tinkergarten with a curriculum designed to fill your weeks with outdoor play and build kids’ Problem Solving skills this season.
 Find classes near you or try out our on-demand Tinkergarten Anywhere format.